What's in the 'Feeling and being sick' section?

 Some people with pancreatic cancer find other things can help them deal with sickness.

-- Your sickness may be worse if you have an empty stomach, so try eating little but often rather than three big meals a day.
+- Your sickness may be worse if you have an empty stomach, so try eating little and often rather than three big meals a day.
 Even a small snack like dry toast or a ginger biscuit may help.

 - If the smell of food is making you feel sick, try asking someone to help prepare food for you.
 Closing the kitchen door can also reduce the smell.